 - Councilman Sam Zurier, who won’t explicitly state his support for the CSA but believes that a “more diverse police force” will improve relations. email@example.com

 - Mayor Jorge Elorza, who promised to pass the CSA while running for his position, but withdrew his support after being elected.
 (401) 421-2489 / contact form here

 As Providence residents, however temporary, we all have a stake in the Community Safety Act.
 But the issue here is bigger than one City Council hearing, or one particular city ordinance – it’s about honoring and supporting Providence residents of color in the ongoing struggle for survival and justice.
 The CSA Coalition represents the latest installment in this struggle, and it’s a change that is needed now, more than ever.

-This piece was edited by Marianne Verrone and Thoralf Island,
+Edited by Marianne Verrone and Thoralf Island.